Thinkers360

 Senge’s learning organization emphasizes five traits that companies should cultivate and where continuous learning is embedded into the culture.

 • Personal Mastery.
 While mastery often relates to the 10,000-hour rule, this estimate doesn’t do much to motivate learners.
-What does motivate them to build mastery is the opportunity to experiment.
+What motivates them to build mastery is the opportunity to experiment.
 Businesses that prioritize experimentation and feedback tend to develop new products and services that align more closely with evolving customer expectations.
 To improve mastery, employees require an environment where they can test ideas, refine approaches, and implement new insights.

 • Mental models.
 Our way of thinking is ingrained in assumptions about the world.
 They are so taken for granted that simple reflection is not enough.
 The assumptions behind our reasoning must be challenged.
 Leaders must shake the habit of correcting errors with “yes or no”, and engage in evaluating the assumptions driving the error.
 Suppose we had a product defect.
-Would need to cause that product defect?
+Would it need to cause that product defect?
 What design, policy, or management decisions led to that defect?

 • Shared Vision.
 Capabilities may be different, but what brings a group together is the vision they share.
 Unfortunately, this is also why cross-collaborations fall short of expectations.
 Employees from IT and employees from marketing strive to hold a different vision of success.
 For that, we must avoid looking that stereotypes and focus on how they have evolved.
 We must be curious and ask questions like “Where have IT and marketing teams succeeded together?”
 A close look at the tech industry will see a fusion of the two — product managers, adoption specialists and technology marketing specialists.
 Focus on the practices, cultures and activities that enable cross-collaborations.